ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-04-CAD_Basics_-_How_to_Use_the_Toolbar_(Ribbon)_and_Timeline_-_Education_Chapter_1_Lesson_4.md

 ---

-A) Future actions to be performed
+A) Available keyboard shortcuts

 B) Current tool settings

-C) History of all actions performed to create the current model
+C) Future actions to be performed

-D) Available keyboard shortcuts
+D) History of all actions performed to create the current model

 ---

-History of all actions performed to create the current model
+D) History of all actions performed to create the current model

 ///